Nefomemes/battlelog.js/tutorials/Interacting with the Battlelog API yourself.md

 And alright, we can rut it in RunKit.
 [Click here if you want to take a look](https://runkit.com/nefomemes/axios-battlelog-api-user).
 [You can run it in Replit aswell tho.](https://repl.it/@Nefomemes/axios-battlelog-api-user#index.js)

+## Endpoints

+This is not the scope of this tutorial.
+But in the future I will try to document Battlelog API and stuff.